The two-dimensional one-component plasma is hyperuniform: Locating discrepancies near the boundary

 \begin{proposition} There exists a constant $\Cins(\beta)$ depending only on $\beta$ such that the following holds.
 Let $s$ be a real parameter.
 Assume that $R, L, \eR, s$ satisfy:

 Then we have:

 \end{proposition} We postpone the proof of Proposition \ref{prop:chase_the_goat} to Section \ref{sec:proof_chase_the_goat}.
 It relies on Proposition \ref{prop:bound_fluct_radial}.

-Next, we argue that if the complementary event occurs, then one can find an annulus of width $\approx L$ near the boundary of $\DD_R$ that carries a large discrepancy. \begin{lemma}[Finding discrepancy in an annulus] If $\Di(\bXN, \DD_R) \geq \eRR$ and if, in contrast to the event considered in \eqref{eq:chase_the_goat}, there exists a radius $r$ with $R-2L \leq r \leq R-L$ such that:
+Next, we argue that if the complementary event occurs, then one can find an annulus of width $\approx L$ near the boundary of $\DD_R$ that carries a large discrepancy. \begin{lemma}[Cornering the discrepancy] If $\Di(\bXN, \DD_R) \geq \eRR$ \cor{(resp. $\Di(\bXN, \DD_R) \leq -\eRR$)} and if, in contrast to the event considered in \eqref{eq:chase_the_goat}, there exists a radius $r$ with $R-2L \leq r \leq R-L$ such that: